Am I candidate for surgery after significant weight loss?

 Individuals with a positive outlook and realistic goals for what body contouring can accomplish are also good candidates for body contouring procedures.

-How do I prepare for surgery after significant weight loss?
+How do I prepare for excess skin removal (body contouring) surgery after significant weight loss?

 Preparing for surgery after significant weight loss at Cleveland Clinic Cosmetic & Plastic Surgery Center includes discussing a number of questions about your health, desires and lifestyle with your plastic surgeon, including: